Srinivas BV: COVID relief

 In the first wave of COVID-19 pandemic in India he set up facilities to help Migrant workers from Uttar Pradesh and Bihar to reach back home using Shramik Special trains.

 During the second wave of COVID-19 pandemic in India he became one of the most visible help provider for government and non government bodies by facilitating emergency supplies of essential drugs and oxygen.
 He coordinated a group of 1000 Indian Youth Congress(IYC) volunteers in Delhi for COVID-19 relief.
 There were instances when Diplomatic mission (embassies) of New Zealand and Philippines reached out to IYC team for COVID-19 relief.
 There were political spat over this relief works but Srinivas categorically stated that he is into relief and not into pandemic politics.

 In May 2021, Delhi Police questioned him on COVID-19 relief distribution alleging hoarding.
 However Indian National Congress came out in support of him and criticized Bharatiya Janata Party for unleashing political vendetta against those helping people in need.
 In a report filed by Delhi Police before Delhi High Court they said that Srinivas and team are actually helping people voluntarily without any discrimination and there is no black marketing happening under the garb of volunteering.

+Allegations of harassment

+Angkita Dutta, Assam president of Indian Youth Congress, accused him of harassment after which she was expelled from the All India Congress Committee due to "anti party activities".
+Srinivas was summoned by Assam Police in the matter.